You bet it is and the better the content the more likely your website page will rank.

-After the Panda roll out, roughly 20-30% of websites world wide suffered a ranking drop because Google deemed that their web pages offered little information & value to the end user.
-As a result businesses and companies had to make some serious decisions about their website and how they wanted to be perceived online.
+After the Panda rollout, roughly 20-30% of websites worldwide suffered a ranking drop because Google deemed that their web pages offered little information & value to the end-user.
+As result businesses and companies had to make some serious decisions about their website and how they wanted to be perceived online.
 Thus began the era of SEO copywriters, bloggers and news artifices on websites.
 From that point onwards Google wanted to see value is content throughout the site.
 Even pages that people didn’t really search had to have valuable content.

 Related article: Website copy: Always write unique content